YiqiaoZHENG/CRXHD_mpra/hdmuts_library_design/README.md

 - `mpra_seqcompiler.ipynb` compiles different categories of testing sequences, drop sequences with restriction enzyme cut site matches, and performs basic QC metrics of the final testing sequences.
 - `mpra_finalCheck.ipynb` performs a comprehensive final check of all design sequences to be submitted for synthesis.

--`CRX_hdmuts_mpra_design.pptx` contains a set of slides for our MPRA library design rationale and considerations.
+- `CRX_hdmuts_mpra_design.pptx` contains a set of slides for our MPRA library design rationale and considerations.

 ## Reference
 Prior studies that used similar library designs as in my study here.